BrianBrophy/OpenStack-Installation/README.md

 - From Windows, you can use PuTTY's puttygen executable to convert the private key to a PuTTY private key (*.ppk) file and then within your PuTTY session, be sure to configure Connection - Data - Auto login username as well as Connection - SSH - Auth - Private key file for authentication and then you should be able to SSH to the floating IP.

 - If testing the CirrOS image, the SSH key pair is setup for the cirros user
-- If testing the CentOS image, the SSH key pair is setup for the root user
+- If testing the CentOS image, the SSH key pair is setup for the cloud-user user

 ## Working With Block Storage (Cinder)
 - Login to root on the Controller node and ensure the cinder-volumes volume group exists in LVM.
 If it does not exist, configure the volume group within LVM (just the volume group, no need to setup any logical volumes because Cinder will manage them).